 How do I start a career in climate change?-

 Finding a career related to climate change begins with the appropriate course of study and familiarizing yourself with some industry opportunities.
-Studying climatology or weather topics and then getting an internship with a climate change organization can help get your foot in the door.
+Studying climatology or weather topics and then getting an internship with a climate change organization can offer a sustainable career pathway.

 What is an example of a green industry?-

-Green industries are related in some way to environmental protection, climate change awareness, promoting renewable energies, reducing the carbon footprint, conservation projects, and other eco-friendly initiatives.
+Green industries are related to environmental protection, climate change awareness, promoting renewable energies, reducing the carbon footprint, conservation projects, and other eco-friendly initiatives.
 Popular green industries include solar, wind energy, and electric vehicles.

 Craft your perfect resume in minutes